 This command dynamically loads a NM procedure from any NM library.
 The complete executable System Object Module containing the named procedure is loaded.
 This command is implemented by calling the HPGETPROCPLABEL intrinsic.
-(Refer to the MPE XL Intrinsics Reference Manual (32650-90028) for additional information.)
+(Refer to the MPE/iX Intrinsics Reference Manual for additional information.)
 If no error message is printed, the user can assume the command succeeded.
 The LOADINFO command may be used to verify that the library was loaded.

-procedure name of the procedure to be loaded.
+procedurename The name of the procedure to be loaded.

-library_file Any valid NM library file from which the procedure is to be loaded.
+library\file Any valid NM library file from which the procedure is to be loaded.